How to Create a Whiteboard Video Step by Step

 To understand whiteboard animation video, we must go back to the beginnings.
 Think about how professors illustrate different topics and equations using a whiteboard.
 They will write down the important words or formulas, and then expand on that information through their lecture.

 Whiteboard animation is taking those words, phrases and images to another level.
-Whiteboard animation is a series of events or videos that are created using special software.
+Whiteboard animation is a series of events or videos that are created using 2D animation software.
 These videos can be showcased in any type of setting.
 You can upload them onto a social media site, show them as part of a presentation, or add them to a crowdfunding or product funding page.

 When someone watches a whiteboard animation video, they see the series of images and graphics in sequential order, and there is usually a narration accompanying those images.
 These videos can be short, anywhere from 30 to 90 seconds.
 The idea is to deliver information in a clear, coherent and concise way.